 Tarmac – Black is the most popular colour but red is also an option to consider.
 Tarmac is fairly cheap but does require as much preparation underground as block paving.

 Concrete – Pattern imprinted concrete offers the most choice in terms of pattern size and shapes.
 It’s not to everyone’s taste but check out our price guide here.

-In our opinion; blocks and tumblers are the most visually appealing and there’s various pattern and edging options available.
+In our opinion, blocks and tumblers are the most visually appealing and there are various pattern and edging options available.

-Once complete, the driveway can increase the value of the property and also help your house to sell quicker as it will be more desirable.
+Once complete, the driveway can increase the value of the property and also help your house to sell quickly as it will be more desirable.

 What You Get For Your Money

 Here is a list of the steps involved with a block paving installation, the prices on this page include all of this:

 - Locate all services such as water, gas and cables.

 - Plan the works, including drainage channel, manhole covers and soakaway location if needed.